 We will advance our Professional Training Series (our internal skills and CPD modules, delivered by company principal, Chris Formaggia, and new senior team addition, Julie Powell, our Technical Lead for ecology) by installing/creating habitat features that will hopefully allow us to train our people on a site where we know there are X types of habitat and Y species present.
 This is all the more brilliant, since we also also the riparian rights along a 200m stretch of the River Trent, that forms the western boundary of YC.

 We will offer colleges and universities the chance for their students to undertake particularly challenging or interesting dissertation projects at YC, and possibly even help fund that research.

 And all of this — it’s just the beginning

 Over the next 5 years, we plan to massively expand the acquisition of our landholdings.
 We want to create and improve a wide variety of habitats, from meadows to lakes, upland to lowland, and everything else in between.
 I’m even on the lookout for somewhere with invasive and problematic species, much to Chris’ delight, I’m sure!

-We will shortly update you with our full, fancy management plan for YC and some photos and video of our conservation efforts in action.
+We will shortly update you with our full, fancy management plan for YC and some photos and videos of our conservation efforts in action.
 In the meantime, if you have any ideas about what we could do with YC, or would like to become involved in a project, please do let us know in the comments sections below.